How to save money on garden design

 You can save money on garden design if you know what is worth doing properly and which elements can be added over time.

 And you can also save money on garden design if you understand where the unexpected costs creep in.

-I’ve been interviewing top designers for the Middlesized Garden blog and Youtube channel for five years.
-And I’ve got a whole host of landscaping tips that will make your money go further.
+I’ve been interviewing top designers for the Middlesized Garden blog and Youtube channel for nine years.
+And I’ve got a whole host of garden design and landscaping tips that will make your money go further.

 Think of a word that sums up your garden